 You might be tempted to think that people in tech-advanced Asia-Pacific countries are most likely to own lots of different devices.
-In reality, it’s Europeans with nearly half of them (48%) using three or more devices.
+In reality, it's Europeans with nearly half of them (48%) using three or more devices.
 Incredibly, 29% of Norwegians and 29% of Dutch people use 5 devices or more.
-Similarly 26% of Swedes use 5 devices or more.
-In contrast, only 10% of Chinese people use 4 devices or more.
+For Brits, it's also high - 28%.
+In contrast, only 10% of South Koreans use 5 devices or more.

 There's also lots of data about how smartphones have changed our world.
 Think that only young people love their smartphones?
 Well, in Israel 61% of people aged 55 and over use a smartphone (compared to 77% of 25-34 year olds), and in Sweden that number is a staggering 64%.

 In many countries, people love their smartphones so much that they go online more often on smartphones than computers.

 With consumers using multiple devices to stay connected, are you doing the same?
 The Consumer Barometer provides the insights that allow you to understand when, how and why people use the internet and can assist with your planning and decision-making.

 Whether it's an everyday purchase or researching a big-ticket item, people turn to their devices almost instinctively during these key moments.
 In the emerging markets, smartphones have become invaluable as a research tool.
 For example, among internet users who researched their last purchase online, 45% of Malaysians and 40% of Filipinos used their smartphone to research.
 In the Middle East, these figures are even higher - 80% of Saudis and 57% of people in the UAE used their smartphones to research before buying.